Secure IP Address Allocation at Cloud Scale: Evaluation

 \subsection{Tuning Segmentation}

 Because the \Segmented policy is parameterized by some $\alpha$, it is important to tune the parameter for optimal performance.
 Here, we seek to understand how varying $\alpha$ affects adversarial yields under our simulation, and also how cloud providers might model policies on their own traces.
 To do this, we perform simulations of an unlimited-tenant adversary against a \Segmented pool.
 We vary $\alpha$ and study the yields of unique IPs and latent configuration.
+Simulation timelines are the same as in the multi-tenant evaluation (180 benign + 30 adversarial days), with 101 total experiments performed (58 total years of simulated allocation).

-Our results (\autoref{fig:tuning_segmentation}) demonstrate a substantial effect of varying $\alpha$.
+Our results (\autoref{fig:tuning_segmentation}) demonstrate the effect of varying $\alpha$.
 Varying $\alpha$ can make up to a \segmentedIPYieldVariation{} variation in unique IP yields, and up to a \segmentedLCYieldVariation{} variation in latent configuration yield.
 The relationship between $\alpha$ and adversarial objectives is convex, leading to a clear global optimum for configuration of a deployed system.

 In addition to demonstrating an optimal value of $\alpha$ in our simulation setting, our results also suggest that modeling configurations of the \Segmented policy could be performed without making as strict of assumptions about latent configuration.
-Recall that our simulator assumes exponentially-distributed latent configuration durations.
+Recall that our analysis assumes exponentially-distributed latent configuration durations.
 While a cloud provider could substitute real IP allocation traces, collecting data on concrete configurations is far more difficult.
 In our results, however, we show that latent configuration and IP yield are highly correlated, so a cloud provider could model IP address yields on concrete data and be confident in applicability to latent configuration yields, as well.